shadowga/website/_docs/3/d-resources.md

 Private backups are handled by the server owner and requests are fulfilled at their discretion.

 ### Website backups
-Our homepage and documentation is handled through a public repository.
+Our homepage and documentation are handled through a public repository.
-Forum backups are handled by DigitalOcean and are kept private.
+Forum backups are handled by DigitalOcean and we keep them private.
 If we experience problems with the forum, we can restore to a number of snapshots.

 ## Telnet server